Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Experimental Results

+Two different environments are presented here highlighting different challenges for Trajopt.
+In the first environment, called the Window environment, two rooms, separated by a wall with an opening (window) between them and open to one side demonstrates path optimality; see \fig{fig:simRoom}.
+The original path results in a local minimum.
+After the {iterative warm\hyp starting} method is used the solution through the window is found.
+Furthermore, for this experiment the AUV has to keep a horizontal pose during motions that causes larger drifting from inertia.
+For this purpose, in this single case we increased $D_{\rm min}$ to $1\si{m}$.

-The third environment, called the Cluttered Environment, focuses more on the capability of our method inherited by Trajopt, to minimize drifting passing through a sequence of obstacles that need motions with accurate and fast orientation changes.
-In this environment not only the roll was adjusted during optimization naturally to the motion, but also the Aqua2 was passing parallel in between each couple of pillars, maximizing the distance from both of them, thus increasing safety.
+The second environment, called the Cluttered environment, focuses more on the capability of our method, inherited from Trajopt, to minimize oscillation while passing through a sequence of obstacles that need accurate motions with fast orientation changes; see \fig{fig:simComplex}.
+In this environment not only was the roll adjusted during optimization adapting to the motion, but also the Aqua2 is guided to pass in a parallel motion between each pair of pillars, thus maximizing the distance from both of them, for increased safety.